Juancaarguelles/g-tdc-cope-javaacademy2022/README.md

 ## Week 9 (FINAL THESIS)
 - finalthesis
-- Instructions.txt (instructions of how to set up the endpoints)
+- final-thesis-instructions.txt (instructions of how to set up the endpoints)

 MIT